Amazon Echo Show 15 vs. Nest Hub Max: Battle of the big displays

 |Can you delete old recordings?||Yes||Yes|

 One design flaw that both smart displays suffer from is rear-firing speakers.
 When watching something or listening to your favorite audio, the sound is focused away from the screen, which means you'll probably crank the volume far louder than necessary.
-However, thanks to the dedicated woofer, the Nest Hub Max has the fuller sound between these two devices.
+Our Echo Show 15 reviewer noted that it sounds best when wall-mounted but is very hard to hear when using a stand.
+And arguably, thanks to the dedicated woofer, the Nest Hub Max has a fuller sound between these two devices.

 Amazon Echo Show 15 vs. Nest Hub Max: It's about the optics